endritvs/laravel-ai-toolkit/README.md

 ### Explanation:

 - Using GPT model:
-  - setContent('Explain quantum computing in simple terms.'): Sets the content for GPT to explain.
+  - addContent('Explain quantum computing in simple terms.'): Sets the content for GPT to explain.
   - setModel('gpt-3.5-turbo'): Specifies the GPT model to use.
   - setMaxTokens(150): Limits the response to 150 tokens.
   - execute(): Gets the response from GPT.

 - Using Claude model:
-  - setContent('What are the latest trends in web development?'): Sets the content for Claude to process.
+  - addContent('What are the latest trends in web development?'): Sets the content for Claude to process.
   - setModel('anthropic.claude-v2'): Specifies the Claude model.
   - setMaxTokens(150): Limits the response to 150 tokens.
   - execute(): Gets the response from Claude.